garrandall/popular-music-data/tracks/my-lovin---you-re-never-gonna-get-it--en-vogue.md

 Never ever gonna get it (my lovin')
 No, you're never gonna get it (had your chance to make a change) Never ever gonna get it
-Ooooh, bop...
+Oh, bop...

 Now you promise me the moon and stars
-Save your breath, you won't get very far (Ooooh, bop...)
+Save your breath, you won't get very far (Oh, bop...)
 Gave you many chances to make change
 The only thing you changed was love to hate
-(Ahh...)
+(Ah...)

-It doesn't matter what you do or what you say (Ooh, oh, oh, oh) She doesn't love you; no way (Ahh...)
+It doesn't matter what you do or what you say (Oh oh, oh, oh) She doesn't love you; no way (Ah...)
-Maybe next time you'll give your woman a little respect (Ooh, oh oh) So you won't be hearing her say, no way
+Maybe next time you'll give your woman a little respect (Oh oh oh) So you won't be hearing her say, no way